remla2025-team10/operation/README.md

 ## Relevant Files and Information
 The application is structured in the following way:

-- **Operation Repository** is the starting point of the application and contains the files required to run the application, as explained above
+**Operation Repository** is the starting point of the application and contains the files required to run the application, as explained above

 - `Vagrantfile`: Defines the virtual machines configuration.
 - `ansible/`: Contains Ansible playbooks for automated setup and configuration of the Kubernetes cluster
+    - `files/`:
+        - `kube-flannel.yml`
+        - `metallb-native.yaml`
     - `general.yaml`: Configures all VMs with necessary prerequisites for Kubernetes, including required system settings.
     - `ctrl.yaml`: Initializes the Kubernetes cluster on the control node.
     - `node.yaml`: Configures worker nodes and joins them to the Kubernetes cluster.
-        - `finalization.yaml`: Installed MetalLB, NGinx Ingress, Dashboard, (and Istio) for load balancing and routing
+    - `finalize.yaml`: Installed MetalLB, NGinx Ingress, Dashboard, and Istio service mesh (+ addons) for load balancing and routing.
+- `docs/`
+    - `continuous-experimentation.md`: A/B testing experiment documentation.
+    - `deployment.md`: Deployment description details.
+    - `extension.md`: Extension proposal.
+- `kubernetes dashboard/`
+    - `dashboard-adminuser.yaml`: Define ServiceAccount and CluterRoleBinding for a KB dashboard admin user.
+    - `ingress-dashboard`: Ingress configuration for exposing the KB dashboard.
 - `model-stack/`: Contains the Helm chart for deploying the application to Kubernetes
     - `Chart.yaml`: Metadata about the Helm chart
     - `values.yaml`: Default configuration values for the Helm chart
+    - `templates/`
-        - `templates/_helpers.tpl`: Helper templates for the Helm chart
+        - `_helpers.tpl`: Helper templates for the Helm chart
-        - `templates/deployment.yaml`: Kubernetes deployment configurations for app and model services
-        - `templates/service.yaml`: Service definitions for inter-service communication
-        - `templates/ingress.yaml`: Ingress configuration for external access
-        - `templates/servicemonitor.yaml`: ServiceMonitor configurations for Prometheus metrics collection
-        - `templates/alertmanager-config.yaml`: AlertManager configuration for notification settings
+        - `alertmanager-config.yaml`: AlertManager configuration for notification settings.
+        - `app-deployment.yaml`:
+        - `destinationrules.yaml`:
+        - `istio-rate-limiting.yaml`:
+        - `isitiogateway.yaml`:
+        - `model-deployment.yaml`:
+        - `model-pv.yml`:
+        - `model-pvc.yml`:
-        - `templates/requests-rule.yaml`: Custom Prometheus alerting rules
+        - `requests-rule.yaml`: Custom Prometheus alerting rule.
-    - `app-ingress/app-ingress.yaml`: Define ingress configurations for application routes.
-    - `kubernetes dashboard`
+        - `servicemonitor.yaml`:
-        - `dashboard-adminuser.yaml`: Define ServiceAccount and CluterRoleBinding for a KB dashboard admin user.
-        - `ingress-dashboard`: Ingress configuration for exposing the KB dashboard.
-    - `canary-release.yml`: Defines KB resources for canary deployment.
-    - `finalization-istio.yml`: Install istio service mesh and addons (prometheus, jaeger, kiali).
-    - `rate-limiting.yaml`: Implements rate limiting using EnvoyFilter.
-    - `docs/`
+        - `services.yaml`:
-        - `deployment.md`: Deployment description details.
-        - `extension.md`: Extension proposal.
+        - `virtualservices.yaml`:

-- **App Service Repository** holds the relevant frontend and backend code for the application
+**App Service Repository** holds the relevant frontend and backend code for the application
 - `app/models/model_handler.py` makes a post request to the model-service to get a sentiment prediction
 - `app/routes/__init__.py` defines the routes used by the backend application
 - `app/__init__.py` holds the overall backend application code
 - `app/templates/index.html` defines the frontend code of the application

-- **Model Service Repository**
+**Model Service Repository**
 - `model-service/download_models.py` is used to download the classifier (and vectorizer) model used for the prediction
 - `model-service/app.py` contains the Flask wrapper for the model, with an endpoint that can be accessed by the app-service to request a prediction for a given review

-- **Lib-ml Repository**
+**Lib-ml Repository**
 - `preprocess_sentiment_analysis/preprocess.py` is used to preprocess a given dataset by cleaning the text (removing non-alphabetical characters, converting all words to lowercase, removing stopwords, and Porter stemming).
 It saves the results into a processed CSV file.

-- **Lib-version**
+**Lib-version**
 - `src/lib_version/version_awerenes.py` is contains the package code used to retrieve the packages version at runtime.
 - `src/lib_version/VERSION` is the config file that contains the build version.
 This file is used at build time to determine the versioning.

-- **Model training**
+**Model training**
 - `data/`: The folder containing all the data files
     - `raw/`: Original raw data dumps
     - `processed/`: The processed data directly used by the model
 - `models/`: Containes the models which have already been trained
 - `restaurant_model_training/`: The main package (module) of this project
     - `config.py`: Contains the configurations such as default values and paths
     - `dataset.py`: Logic for loading and preprocessing the data
     - `features.py`: Logic for creating BOW features
     - `modeling/`: Module containing logic for model training (`train.py`) and predicting (`predict.py`)
 - `tests/`: The test files for the model
     - `test_data_features.py`: Tests for data and features
     - `test_infrastructure.py`: Tests for infrastructure
     - `test_model_development.py`: Tests for model training, evaluation, robustness
     - `test_monitoring.py`: Tests for model monitoring
 - `requirements.txt`: The project dependencies

 ## Repository Links
 For convenience, we list links to the available repositories used in this project: